Van der Poel wins men's road race world title

 "It almost completes my career in my opinion, it's almost my biggest victory on the road."

-On his fall, he added: "I was not taking risks, I don't know, all of sudden I was on the ground.
+On his fall, he added: "I was not taking risks, I don't know, all of a sudden I was on the ground.
 It was super slippery.

 "To still manage to pull it off, I wouldn't say it makes it nicer as I would have loved to have stayed on the bike.